 Wake Forest University School of Law values all components of the application as a part of a holistic review.
 We encourage you to thoughtfully consider how each component will convey to the Admissions Committee your qualifications for law school and potential for success.
 In most cases, there is no single component that individually determines the final decision.

-All applications must be submitted by March 15 and should be complete by April 1.
+Applications must be complete, with all required materials received, no later than 15 days after the application deadline.
 After application decisions are released beginning in or around January, decisions will continue to be released on a rolling basis throughout the remainder of the cycle.

 Applicants to dual and concurrent degree programs also need to complete the secondary degree application.

 JD Application Available September 1, 2022